kriti-rai/kriti-rai.github.io/_posts/2018-02-28-lets_tap_in.markdown

 **What does it do?**

-The ```tap``` method yields the object to a block and returns the object itself .In Ruby, it is coded as follows:
+The ```tap``` method yields the object to a block and returns the object itself.
+In Ruby, it is coded as follows:
 ```
 class Object
   def tap